BRANCHlab/metasnf/README.md

 `output_matrix` using the traditional meta clustering approach of clustering cluster solutions and manually examining a few solutions from the qualitatively distinct “meta clusters” that emerge.

-## To-do

-- More customization of design matrix
-- Write tests for non-trivial functions
-- Allow categorical comparisons in outcome list
-- More snf digestion schemes
-- Parallelize `extend_om`
-- Zipf-distribution scaling as described in meta-clustering paper

 ## References